-Money origami flowers are an interesting alternative to giving a bouquet of fresh flowers for a special occasion like a birthday or graduation.
-They look complicated at first glance but are actually quite easy to fold.
+Dollar bill origami flowers are a fun alternative to giving a bouquet of fresh flowers for a special occasion like a birthday or graduation.
+They look complicated at first glance but they are actually quite easy to fold.

-This design uses four bills, but you can use the same basic technique to create a variety of dollar bill origami flowers by adding more petals and adjusting the fullness each of each petal in Step 6.
-You could also try making the flowers smaller by folding in the smaller sides of the bill before folding the four corners to the center line.
+This design uses four bills, but you can use the same basic technique to create a variety of dollar bill origami flowers by adding more petals and adjusting the fullness each of each petal.
+You can also make the flowers smaller by folding in the smaller sides of the bill before folding the four corners to the center line.

 01 of 07